benjamrio/project-ideas/README.md

 ## Low bandwith web
 A browser and/or a web extension allowing to reduce the bandwith (no animation, small versions of images or none, no tracking) while keeping responsivity and desired UI/UX.

+## Event organizer
+To help hosting dinners and parties with (close) friends.
+* To-bring list (with suggestions for quantities depending on the number of people coming)
+* Assign people to each "buy" / group some buys and share the bill Never lack of anything, and equilibrate balances between particpants